Can Anxiety Cause Dementia?

 A marked association between anxiety and dementia has been noted in multiple studies over the past decade.
 However, until recently, researchers were not sure if anxiety was an early symptom of dementia or an independent risk factor.

 A systematic review published in the January 2022 issue of BMJ Open points to the latter.
 The review included four reliable studies involving close to 30,000 participants.
 All four studies indicated a positive connection between moderate to severe anxiety and the development of dementia later in life.
-The researchers concluded, “Clinically significant anxiety in midlife was associated with an increased risk of dementia over an interval of at least 10 years.”

-What’s more, the review’s authors noted that the findings indicate anxiety may be a risk factor for late-life dementia – and not a symptom.
+What’s more, the review’s authors noted that the findings indicate anxiety may be a risk factor for late-life dementiaand not a symptom.
 The authors additionally suggested that the link may be explained by the excessive stress response triggered by the anxiety.

 Indeed, chronic stress and anxiety can cause ongoing suppression of the prefrontal cortex, as well as hippocampus atrophy, research has noted.
 These actions contribute to the development of dementia.

 Another study found that chronic phobic anxiety may shorten telomere length in middle-aged and older women.
-Telomeres are structures found at the ends of chromosomes and are made from DNA sequences and proteins.
+Telomeres are structures found at the ends of chromosomes made from DNA sequences and proteins.
 Like the end of a shoelace, telomeres cap and protect the end of a chromosome from getting tangled or frayed.

 Telomere length shortens with age.
 Shortened telomere length is associated with a greater likelihood of disease and poor survival.
 The study indicated that untreated chronic phobic anxiety is a possible risk factor for accelerated aging.
 Other research shows that short telomeres are associated with a greater risk of neurological and psychiatric disorders including dementia.